Research Matters radio show

 Research Matters is a Bradford Community Broadcasting programme highlighting research based in and important to Bradford, and the people who are doing it.
 The programme is hosted by Professor Marcus Rattray, University of Bradford with a new programme every four weeks.

-- Listen to August's show
+- Listen to the latest programme

-- Café Scientifique monthly programme can be found by following on Facebook or twitter (@BfdCafe) or via the National Science and Media Museum.
+- Café Scientifique monthly programme can be found by following on Facebook or twitter (@BfdCafe) or via the National Science and Media Museum

-- University's public events Website.
+- University's public events Website

-- University's research news stories.
+- University's research news stories

 - To provide feedback or ideas for future programmes contact Marcus Rattray via twitter @MarcusRattray